 Other economists concluding that world poverty must tend to decrease on average, include both Adam Smith (1723-1790) and Karl Marx (1818-1883) though their economics are very different.
 Hence Smith saw human economic progress as chiefly in individual productivity improvement, and Marx as chiefly in social productivity improvement in the mode of production from primitive to feudal to capitalist to communist.

 In Smith's economics, progress meant individual productivity increase creating wealth so that the rich did not basically need a poor to exploit - and wealth would generally tend to increase and eliminate poverty.
 But in Marx's economics, the rich generally necessarily used both productivity increase and poor-worker exploitation to maximise their profits - but poverty causes discontent and ultimately revolution when the world could and would choose to develop a society without worker exploitation and so without poverty.

-Some more recent economists like John Maynard Keynes (1883-1946) have also concluded that poverty can be reduced by appropriate government policies.
+Some more recent economists like John Maynard Keynes (1883-1946) have also concluded that poverty can be reduced by appropriate government policies, aided by employer competition for labour pushing up real wages.

 Malthus biological poverty is probably right for primitive human societies, as it is for wild plants and animals.
 But certainly not for more modern human societies, nor for the domesticated plants and animals.
 Then other things certainly affect human population growth and poverty.

 Ricardo's resource limitations are real but often do not have to give increasing marginal costs as alternatives can be developed - as with land shortage giving skyscraper building.
 Yet some alternatives are problematic as with falling fossil fuel resources giving increased nuclear power and switching food production to ethanol fuel production.
 And it can also be noted that over time productivity increase lowers the real prices of goods, so that handling the really lower money values involved will tend to involve an increasing marginal cost.
 Society now has to support a growing finance and banking sector, but lower goods costs can also allow business to make more use of free gifts and suggests a move towards a some-pay-goods and some-free-goods mixed economy ?